scottslowe/weblog/content/post/2018-04-30-updated-look-at-multi-platform-toolbelt.md

 * _Visual Studio Code:_ I switched from [Sublime Text][link-3] to [Visual Studio Code][link-1] during my latest migration to Fedora 27 on a Lenovo ThinkPad X1 Carbon.
 Since I'm also planning on expanding my coding skills with Golang, I felt that Visual Studio Code would be a better choice than Sublime Text.
 I'm still generating the majority of my content in Markdown (MultiMarkdown is the flavor that I generally use), and I've found Visual Studio Code to be pretty decent as a Markdown editor.

 * _IMAP/SMTP:_ I've standardized on using IMAP/SMTP for all my e-mail accounts, which gives me quite a bit of flexibility in clients and OSes.
-It's very likely I've pretty much standardized on [Thunderbird][link-2] (which supports OS X, Linux, and Windows).
+It's very likely I've pretty much standardized on [Thunderbird][link-2] (which supports macOS, Linux, and Windows).

 * _Unison:_ This [cross-platform file synchronization tool][link-4] helps keep my files in sync across my macOS and Linux systems.